 Create your own craft beverage trail

 While we love our mineral springs, sometimes we crave a little more flavor.
 Our wineries, breweries, pubs, taverns and tasting rooms have perfected the beverage craft for your sampling pleasure.
 High-end hand-crafted cocktails, locally made wine spirts, and brews are ready to be sipped on the outdoor patios and rooftop bars.
-You can quite literally create your own craft beverage trail without having to worry about transportation with Spa City Brew Bus.
+You can quite literally create your own craft beverage trail without having to worry about transportation with Brew Bus.

 Family-friendly activities in Saratoga